adeich/adeich.github.io/_posts/2019-08-12-modelling-parking-ticket-times.md

 In reality, parking checkers may come far more or less frequently than 30 minutes; my results scale linearly with your observed measurements of $$\mu$$ and $$\sigma$$.

+Another useful way of thinking about the cost of parking ticket is to multiply the chance of getting a ticket by the cost of a ticket.
+For example, if there is a 1% ticketing chance for staying 5 minutes over, and a ticket costs $70, then you are essentially paying 1% $$\times$$ $70 = $0.70 whenever you park this much over the limit.

+#### Future Directions
-One day I would like to set some chairs in the shade in front of my apartment and sit there and actually record data on the passage of these majestic parking enforcement vehicles.
+One day I would like to set some chairs in the shade in front of my apartment and sit there with friends and actually record data on the passage of these majestic parking enforcement vehicles.
+Then, the puzzle of actually matching $$\sigma$$ to the data, including consideration of confidence intervals, would be a very interesting investigation.

+#### Epilogue
 This post is dedicated to the people who drive these three-wheelers---we owe the fairness and availability of public parking in crowded cities to their hard work.

 ![parking vehicle](/images/parking_metervehicle.png 'title'){: .align-center}

 ### References and further reading
-* I recommend reading the [bus arrival time simulation blog post](https://jakevdp.github.io/blog/2018/09/13/waiting-time-paradox/) by Jake VanderPlas in 2018.
+I recommend reading the [bus arrival time simulation blog post](https://jakevdp.github.io/blog/2018/09/13/waiting-time-paradox/) by Jake VanderPlas in 2018.

 [^2]: Independent and identically-distributed random variable [wikipedia article](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables).